-In this book, Neerja Malik with the help of Megha Bajaj pens down the journey of her life – how she grew up, what all she held dear as a child, how she met and married the man of her life, how she braved cancer, how she birthed her two little angels, and finally how she came about to became a source of guidance and inspiration for patients suffering from cancer.
+In this book, Neerja Malik with the help of Megha Bajaj pens down the journey of her life – how she grew up, what all she held dear as a child, how she met and married the man of her life, how she braved cancer, how she birthed her two little angels, and finally how she came about to become a source of guidance and inspiration for patients suffering from cancer.

-“I Inspire” is an excellent read for anyone who is looking at a real-life and practical source of inspiration as Neerja very candidly discusses the worst years of her life and how she sailed through by never letting go of hope.
+I Inspire is an excellent read for anyone who is looking at a real-life and practical source of inspiration as Neerja very candidly discusses the worst years of her life and how she sailed through by never letting go of hope.

 The beautiful and very visual description of the author’s childhood is also good and so is the fact that the book does achieve what its sets out to achieve at the start i.e. it truly inspires the individuals who read it.

-All in all, “I Inspire” was a decent read and I recommend it to my non-fiction loving readers.
+All in all, I Inspire was a decent read and I recommend it to my non-fiction loving readers.
 I end this review by rating this book three and a half out of five stars.